-As of December 31, 2020, if all uncertain tax positions were sustained at the amounts reported or expected to be reported in the Company's tax returns, the elimination of the Company's unrecognized tax benefits, net of the deferred tax impact, would decrease income tax expense by \$1,784.
+As of December 31, 2021, if all uncertain tax positions were sustained at the amounts reported or expected to be reported in the Company's tax returns, the elimination of the Company's unrecognized tax benefits, net of the deferred tax impact, would decrease income tax expense by \$24,811.

 The most significant jurisdictions in which the Company is required to file income tax returns include the states of New York, New Jersey, Connecticut, and the City of New York.
-The State and City of New York are presently auditing income tax returns for tax years 2012 through 2016 and 2015 and 2016 respectively.
-The States of New Jersey and Connecticut are presently auditing income tax returns for tax years 2014 through 2017 and 2016 and 2017, respectively.
+The State and City of New York are presently auditing income tax returns for tax years 2012 through 2017 and 2015 through 2017, respectively.
+The State of New Jersey is presently auditing income tax returns for tax years 2014 through 2017.
 Management does not believe that the resolution of these ongoing income tax examinations will have a material adverse impact on the financial position of the Company.